 backup:clean functionality via this new command by calling

 app:backup --clean respectively.
 We’ll first setup our basic structure.

 As mentioned we are going to be backing up several sites.
 Although the Laravel Backup package seems to be Laravel specific, at the end of the day it runs in Laravel but really doesn’t care what type of site you are backing up.

 It does however assume you are backing up a single site**, so we are going to play with the config while backing up each site to ensure we get the right sites in the right backup folders in our S3 bucket.

 ** I should mention that it is possible to back up multiple sites using the package as is, however it would mean that all the sites would end up in a single folder on your backup disk.
 This means that keeping track of the backups and also moving a site from one server to another is going to cause headaches for you.
-Using the method I outline in the article will keep your site backups seperated for easier acccess and the ability to move from server to server with ease!
-Also, when the times comes to restore in a panic, you’ll appreciate the seperation 😅
+Using the method I outline in the article will keep your site backups separated for easier access and the ability to move from server to server with ease!
+Also, when the times comes to restore in a panic, you’ll appreciate the separation 😅

 We are going to add a